CPBridge/pycrumbs/README.md

 ### Use

-The sole purpose of this library is to create "record" files for a Python functions that execute.
+The sole purpose of this library is to create "record" files for Python functions that execute.
 The intended use of this is to "track" calls to key functions (such as machine learning training or preprocessing routines) to ensure that they can be reproduced later.
 The type of information captured